Well-managed customer rebate programs are extremely valuable.

 Then there’s the time involved with entering data to those various systems.
 The increased compliance risk.
 The lack of robust security.
 The difficulty of reliably forecasting liabilities.

 The bottom line?
-It pays to get rebate management right.
+It pays to get customer rebate management right.

 6. Are we following rebate management best practice?